deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 `java -jar bibigrid-openstack-2.0.jar -l`

-The command returns a informative list about your running clusters.
+The command returns a informative list about all your running clusters.

 ## Terminate a cluster